Personal Accounts, Stories, & Creations of People

 This post trip activity document includes the following sections: Background information on Georgia granites and granite-gneisses, Historical Overview (Quarrying on Stone Mountain, the Stone Mountain granite Company, the Stone Mountain Granite Corporation, wages for quarrymen, the stone cutters’ union), Quarrying Methods, Sources, & Crystals, Minerals, and Rocks.

 Irish Stonemasons – Rock Fences in the Bluegrass.
 The information below is taken from the online article: “Rock Fences of the Bluegrass Still in Jeopardy,” by Leatha Kendrick, on the University of Kentucky/Odyssey Online web site maintained by Alicia Gregory.
 (The book and author referred to below are Rock Fences of the Bluegrass, by Carolyn Murray-Wooley and Karl Raitz.)
 (The following quotation is used with permission.)
+(The original link is no longer available, although you can view it on the Internet Archive Wayback Machine.)

 “Eight years ago Karl Raitz’ work on rock fences in Kentucky was instrumental in debunking the myth that these fences were built by slaves before the Civil War.
 The myth of the fences’ construction, like many myths, was partly true.
 His investigation traced the real origins of the fences to the work of Irish stonemasons who immigrated into the Bluegrass in the early to mid-19th century.
 These masons passed the craft along to slaves who became master artisans themselves and further passed the craft on to other black artisans, giving rise to the popular labeling of the rock fences as ‘slave walls.’”